 If you bought waterproof shoes, such as those with a Gore-Tex lining or treatment, then you’re good to go.

 You didn’t worry about waterproofing?
 If you’ve taken your shoes out, then you realize you made a mistake.
 There’s no need to buy new shoes just yet.
 There are waterproofing treatments available such as sprays, and good hiking socks will also help keep you warm and dry.

 However, if you’re planning to hike any muddy trails frequently, it may be wise to consider buying new boots.

-Leather, waterproof shoes are a good option because they remain light while also protecting you from the elements.
+Leather is a good, naturally waterproof fabric, while synthetic shoes or boots with waterproof membranes are a good option because they remain light while also protecting you from the elements.

 Gaiters And Accessories

 Those who expect to stomp across some swamps, marshes, or long grass in the near future should consider a few extra accessories to stay warm and dry.

 Gaiters attach your shoes to your trousers to create a barrier between you and the mud.
-Because gaiters reach from your shins to your soles, they prevent a good amount of mud or water from seeping in through the top of your shoes.
+Because gaiters reach from your shins to your soles, they are great for keeping rain and mud out of your boots, creating a barrier that stops it sneaking in over the cuff of your boot or seeping through the forefoot area.

 Hiking the Pacific Northwest or traveling to wetter climes abroad?
 Don’t forget waterproof gloves and a rain hat to help repel water and prevent cold, chapped hands.

 Packing The Right Wet-Weather Gear

 By now, you know what you need to keep yourself warm and dry.
 But what about your gear?
 Knowing what to pack for a day hike in the rain and how to pack it can make the difference between a fun day out, and a miserable (or even dangerous) one.

-Keeping your hiking gear dry is a matter of bringing the right gear i.e. wet weather gear.
-Yes, you read that right.
-Hiking in the rain means you have an excellent excuse to browse the latest gear online.
+Keeping your hiking gear dry is a matter of bringing the right wet-weather gear.

 The gear you need to keep the rest of your stuff dry includes: